grace-raper/password-popularity-checker/README.md

 # password-strength
-Implements traditional password strength checker as while as password popularity checker
+Implements traditional password strength checker as while as a count-min sketch based password popularity checker.
+Based off a group assigment completed for University of Washington's CSE 312.